becarpenter/graspy/README.md

 Overview: see GRASP-intro.pdf
 Doc: see graspy.pdf

+Status on 2021-02-05

+Added experimental ASA_loader.py, a proof-of-concept ASA ecosystem.
+Updated Briggs & Gray accordingly.
+(Briggs_old and Gray_old still use the old API.)

 Status on 2021-01-15

 Added missing API features and added graspi.py as a wrapper that conforms to the approved official API.
 Some of the demos (graspitests, Briggs, Gray) have been updated to use the official API.
 Others will be updated as time permits.